printed circuit board

 Flyswatter 2 programmer from TinCan Tools has both a JTAG and a serial interface for programming microcontrollers like ESP32.

-The firmware for the dual-button doorbell is written in C++, using Espressif’s own IDF framework along with the FreeRTOS operating system.
+The firmware for the doorbell circuit is written in C++, using Espressif’s own IDF framework along with the FreeRTOS operating system.

 For time scheduling, I use ccronexp from staticlibs, a fantastic library that brings the power of cron expressions to your microcontroller.
 Pair this library with the power of a battery backed-up real-time clock like the DS3231 chip, and you got a winning combo.